vircadia/vircadia-docs-sphinx/docs/source/explore/gifts.rst

 **Example: Use a Coupon to Hold a Raffle**

-Say you want to pre-authorize 10 of your Project Athena Coins to be paid out to a user who wins a raffle that you host.
+Say you want to pre-authorize 10 of your Vircadia Coins to be paid out to a user who wins a raffle that you host.
 In this example, `curl <https://curl.haxx.se/>`_ is used to perform the redemption.
-But you can redeem a pre-authorized transfer using any script or tool that can perform `HTTP PUT` requests, such as Project Athena Interface's `request` JavaScript module or a simple PHP form on a website.
+But you can redeem a pre-authorized transfer using any script or tool that can perform `HTTP PUT` requests, such as Vircadia Interface's `request` JavaScript module or a simple PHP form on a website.

 1. `Create a Coupon`_ to get an 'Authorization ID' and 'Coupon ID' value pair associated with a 10-HFC Pre-Authorized Money transfer.
 2. Copy and paste the 'Authorization ID' and 'Coupon ID' to a text file on your computer.